networknext/next/docs/run_your_own_client_and_server.md

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/526357e9-0842-428a-909d-966bd688a9e7">

-## 5. Connect your client to your server in google cloud
+## 5. Connect a client to your server in google cloud

 Modify client.cpp so that it connects to the external IP address of your Google Cloud VM on port 50000: